 Therefore, the working time of maintenance engineers also depends greatly on the flight plan of the flights.
 There are times when engineers have to be there very early, check the specifications of the aircraft, and see if the plane has any damage before handing it back to the crew for them to fly.
-Or when the plane landed very late, the staff also had to stay last to check for technical errors that may arise after a flight.
+When the plane landed very late, the staff also had to stay last to check for technical errors that may arise after a flight.

-Requirements to be an aircraft maintenance engineer
+Requirements to be an Aircraft Maintenance Engineer

 4. Security forces

 What is the Air Force’s security force?

 The Air Force security forces are the core forces that manage and protect the airspace, protect key national targets and people on the base from external armed threats.
 The US Air Force security forces can independently perform missions or participate in combat in a combined military formation.
 This is considered the front line of US military bases, playing a particularly important role, so the Air Force security forces always have particularly detailed standards.

 As an indispensable portion of the US Air Force security forces, your obligations may incorporate acting as a responder, making security arrangements, securing the base border, or working at the base’s law authorization center.
 This position can be deciphered into a police officer or other security proficient within the civilian world.